fivecar/react-native-background-downloader-queue/README.md

 [![Commitizen Friendly][commitizen-img]][commitizen-url]
 [![Semantic Release][semantic-release-img]][semantic-release-url]

 Automatically download files from urls, even in the background, and keep them locally cached with no headache or babysitting.
 Robustly retries until successful.
+Supports wifi-only downloads as well.
 * Enhances `downloadFile` from `react-native-fs` by supporting background downloads on iOS (i.e. downloads will continue even if you close your app) by using `react-native-background-downloader`.
 * Automatically resumes suspended downloads when you next launch your app.
 * Automatically retries failed downloads until they succeed.
 This happens even if you restart your app, until it's ultimately successful.